Æ

 Dr. Christopher Barnes

 Headshot of Dr. Christopher BarnesDr.
-Christopher Barnes joined the Bruyère Board of Directors in 2023.
-He is currently the President of the Medical Staff Association at Bruyère and a member of the Audit and Resource Management Committee.
+Christopher Barnes joined the Bruyère Health Board of Directors in 2023.
+He is currently the President of the Medical Staff Association at Bruyère Health and a member of the Audit and Resource Management Committee.

 Dr. Christopher Barnes is an Assistant Professor in the Division of Palliative Care, Department of Medicine, at the University of Ottawa.